Home » Skin Care » Body Skin Care

 Using the Natural Cosmetics from Ancient Times

 People have been using cosmetics throughout history, and in the past, they were derived from the colors and scents that nature offered.
 When we view the beautiful artwork of ancient Egypt we can see that women (and men) adorned themselves to accent their eyes and the flush of their cheeks.
 The purpose then was the same as it is now, to be attractive and appealing to each other; however the Egyptians also thought looking beautiful brought them closer to their gods.
 Our industrialized and sanitized world has altered our sources of cosmetics.
 Today, we look for our beauty in a box, container or bottle.
 Everything is mixed and created for us; much of which is actually not healthy for the skin or body.
-There has been a resurgence in the last ten years to return to nature for wellness, and this includes looking to our ancient ancestors for cosmetics.
+There has been a resurgence in the last ten years to return to nature for wellness, and this includes looking to our ancient ancestors for natural cosmetics.
 We can look to the Greeks for the origin of the word ‘cosmetics’ as it is derived from the word cosmos, meaning arrangement or order.

 natural cosmetics

 The Egyptians used a variety of natural resources for their cosmetics, many of which are still in use today.
 A trip to the middle east might bring a surprise when you find that women grow or have access to some of the natural plants and botanicals used for natural cosmetics.
 They would often use mineral composites as a baseline, and these can include: Lead carbonate; a white mineral with a structure of crystal.
 Kohl: mined and found at the Red Sea Coast and in Upper Egypt, it is made of galena which is a dark grey ore of lead/lead sulfide.
 Red ocre: a red clay.
-Malachite: Brought to the Nile Valley from the Sinai mountains it is copper green ore.
+Malachite: Brought to the Nile Valley from the Sinai mountains it is green ore.
 Goose fat: used as a binder when creating cosmetic pastes like blush.
 Lapis Lazuli or Jasper: these are beautifully colored minerals, finely ground they are used as medicinal eye treatments.
 Burnt almonds: When blended with minerals they can add color to enhance the eye and brow area.

 Studies of ancient Egyptian cosmetics found that they used the standard mortar and pestle to crush the various minerals, as long as an hour.
 Color and even crystals were added to create the finest of powders.
 So important were natural cosmetics that it has been found they had professionals in the industry to create variations in color and texture through heating and cooling processes and a variety of pigments and minerals for the pastes.